ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 ~ So basically it allows you to run 2 functions, pre_handler and post_handler, every time the probed function is invoked ~

 To be honest, the first time I heard about Kprobes, Jprobes, Kretprobes and so on ...
 It all sounded a bit complicated to me.
-Happy to say though, that after some hours doing researches, it now start to make sense.
+Happy to say though, that after some hours doing researches, it now starts to make sense.

 Note that nowadays there is an easier way to use Kprobes than the one I'll show you today ... but I'll write about that in the next article.
-Yes I am talking about bpf() !
+Yes, I am talking about bpf() !

 **So how are we going to use Kprobes today?**

 Easy!
 By creating a **simple** kernel module, inserting it into our Kernel and testing it.
-Dont' be scared it is a really simple task even if it sounds tricky.
+Don't be scared it is a really simple task even if it sounds tricky.

 **TUTORIAL GOAL**: Create a kernel module that uses Kprobes to count anytime the function ${function} is used.

 First thing first: REQUIREMENTS!

-You need a **Linux machine** !
+You need a **Linux machine**!

 !['genius'](./genius.gif)

 *NOTE: I've only tested this procedure on my private server (Ubuntu 18.04.2 LTS Bionic Beaver) so you might need to find the right packages names if you're using a different OS, and the Kernel module we'll create might not work on different architectures.*

-1. Create the workdir and install the required packages.
+1. Create the working directory and install the required packages.

 	```
 	mkdir ./ish-ar.io-lab/ && \